Who is the App aimed at?

 Which devices are supported?

-The App is also available on Android devices running Android 5.0 and above.
+The App is available on iPhone® and iPad® (operating system 8 and above) and Android devices (operating system 5.0 and above).
 It is also designed to support devices running Android 4.0 but is known to run more slowly on this operating system.

 For the best experience we recommend you use the latest version of the operating system available for your mobile.